fxckgfw/shadowsocks-wiki/Configure-Multiple-Users.md

-Currently Python and Go server support multiple users.
+Currently Python and Go servers support multiple users.

 You can use different passwords on different ports like this: